Skip to main content

 Ownership ProofCorporate documents confirming 50% or more treaty country ownership.

-While the E-2 visa stamp may be issued for up to five years, the authorized period of stay upon entry is typically two years.
-There is no set limit on the number of extensions an E-2 nonimmigrant may be granted, provided the business continues to meet all of the Treaty investor visa requirements.
+While the E 2 visa stamp may be issued for up to five years depending on the reciprocity schedule, the authorized period of stay granted upon entry is typically two years.
+There is no set limit on the number of extensions an E 2 nonimmigrant may be granted, provided the business continues to meet all of the Treaty Investor Visa requirements.
 The continuation of the status is dependent on the enterprise remaining operational and generating more than a marginal income.
+Investors must remain vigilant about their I 94 expiration dates to avoid unlawful presence.

-4. Treaty Investor Visa in New York: Non-Marginality and Dependents
+4. Treaty Investor Visa New York: Non Marginality and Dependents

-Maintaining E-2 status requires continuous demonstration that the New York business is thriving and provides more than a marginal livelihood for the investor and their family.
-Changes in ownership or a significant reduction in operations can critically impact the renewal process.
+Maintaining E 2 status requires continuous demonstration that the New York business is thriving and provides more than a marginal livelihood for the investor and their family.
+Changes in ownership or a significant reduction in operations can critically impact the renewal process for the visa.
 Investors should proactively monitor business compliance and maintain records to ensure eligibility for future extensions.
+This ongoing compliance is vital for long term stay.

 The enterprise must not be "marginal," meaning it must have the present or future capacity to generate significantly more income than is necessary for a minimal living for the investor and their family.
-Proving non-marginality often requires strong financial statements and a business plan showing realistic growth potential, including an increasing capacity to hire U.S. workers.
-This reinforces the purpose of the Treaty investor visa: to stimulate substantial economic impact in the New York market.
+Proving non marginality often requires strong financial statements and a business plan showing realistic growth potential.
+This includes demonstrating an increasing capacity to hire U.S. workers, which supports Business Immigration goals.
+This reinforces the purpose of the Treaty Investor Visa to stimulate substantial economic impact in the New York market.

 Spouses and Dependents

-Spouses and unmarried children under 21 may accompany the principal E-2 visa holder, receiving derivative E-2 status.
-A key benefit is that spouses are eligible to apply for employment authorization (EAD) upon arrival in the U.S., allowing them to work for any employer in New York without restriction.
-This provision makes the Treaty investor visa an appealing option for entrepreneurs seeking to relocate their entire family.
+Spouses and unmarried children under 21 may accompany the principal E 2 visa holder, receiving derivative E 2 status to live in the U.S. A key benefit is that spouses are eligible to apply for employment authorization (EAD) upon arrival in the U.S., allowing them to work for any employer in New York without restriction.
+Children can attend school but generally cannot work under this dependent status.
+This provision makes the Treaty Investor Visa an appealing option for entrepreneurs seeking to relocate their entire family while developing their business.

 04 Nov, 2025